 Celeborn, the last tree to grow in the original dwelling place of the Elves.

-Nimloth, a sapling of Celeborn that was planted in the land of Númenor, The White Tree of Gondor, a sapling of Nimloth that became the first of the line to grow in Middle-Earth.
+The White Tree of Gondor, a sapling of The White Tree of Númenor that became the first of the line to grow in Middle-earth.

 “Even the smallest person can change the course of history"

-The Song of Durin recalls the splendour of Dwarrowdelf, also known as Khazad-dûm & Moria, the grandest and most famous of the mansions of the Dwarves.
+The Song of Durin recalls the splendour of Dwarrowdelf, also known as Khazad-dûm and Moria, the grandest and most famous of the mansions of the Dwarves.

 Rivendell is shown in a beautiful illustrative style, with the Elven houses nestled amongst the rolling hills and flowing waterfalls.